opendatamesh-initiative/odm-specification-dpdescriptor/docs/resources/standards/dsapi-spec.md

 #### <a name="referenceObject"></a>Reference Object

-The `Reference Object` allows referencing other components in the [Datastore API Document](#definitionsDatastoreAPIDocument), internally and externally.
+The `Reference Object` allows referencing other components in the [Data Store API Document](#definitionsDataStoreAPIDocument), internally and externally.

 The `$ref` string value contains a URI [RFC3986](https://tools.ietf.org/html/rfc3986), which identifies the location of the value being referenced.